lukemurraynz/lukemurraynz.github.io/blog/2022-07-11-deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 You can also **Export** and **Import** a configuration from a previous install on the Configuration pane.

-There is also an Azure Naming Tool Swagger API that you can leverage _(the API key can be found under Admin)_ in your Infrastructure as Code or script deployments.
+There is also an Azure Naming Tool Swagger API that you can use _(the API key can be found under Admin)_ in your Infrastructure as Code or script deployments.

 ![Azure Naming Tool - API](/uploads/azurenamingtool-api.png "Azure Naming Tool - API")